-Learning is still essentially play-based, but is more directly structured around curriculum goals.
+Learning becomes more project-based and is more directly structured around curriculum goals.
 The children have a lot of say in what goes on during the day, which engages them in class and allows them to feel safe trying new things, adjusting to difficulties and asking for help when needed.
 Students are often teaching one another skills they have learnt, taking their learning to new levels and developing collaborative relationships.

 In this important stage of personal development, students are asked to take responsibility for the decisions they make and how these impact on others in the class.
 Daily centering supports the children to come back to themselves and notice how they are feeling, and what they need.